Makko.ai Glossary

 Progression

-How players advance through levels, power, story, or unlocks.
+How players advance through levels, power, story, or unlocks over time.

 Economy

-How currencies, rewards, and upgrades are earned and spent.
+How currencies, rewards, and upgrades are earned and spent within a game.

 Difficulty Curve